Get your Washington, D.C. Last Will and Testament fast

 - Want legal review of your completed will

-Ready to get started on your District of Columbia will?
-It’s free to start.
+Ready to begin your District of Columbia will?

 In a last will and testament, you expressly state what assets you own and to whom you intend to leave these assets.
 The effect only takes place after death.
 A will should name a personal representative who will handle and manage your estate after you die.
 Whenever you have minor children, you should name someone to act as their guardian.
 You should also name a secondary guardian in case your primary choice cannot care for your children.